We are BVG Jelbi

 Flexible e-moped sharing from emmy and TIER can be used within the S-Bahn ring and in growing numbers of residential areas outside.

-MILES offers flexible car sharing within the S-Bahn ring and as far as Weißensee, Steglitz, Schmargendorf, Westend, and Reinickendorf.
+MILES offers flexible car sharing within the S-Bahn ring and as far as Weißensee, Steglitz, Westend, Reinickendorf and Potsdam.
 You can drop off the car at any parking space within the area boundary.

-Stationary car sharing is available from Cambio*, DB Flinkster*, Greenwheels* and Mobileeee*, with electric cars, hybrid vehicles, and vans.
+Stationary car sharing is available from mobileeee, Cambio*, DB Flinkster* and Greenwheels*, with electric cars, hybrid vehicles, and vans.
 These vehicles, however, must be returned to wherever you hire them from.

 *These vehicles cannot yet be booked from within the Jelbi app, but are available on Jelbi Stations.